 Vibeesh's Story

 Vibeesh joined Watsi on February 3rd, 2016.
-Seven years ago, Vibeesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vibeesh's most recent donation traveled 8,500 miles to support Nicholas, a hardworking dad from Kenya, to fund surgery to heal a fractured wrist.
+Eight years ago, Vibeesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vibeesh's most recent donation traveled 8,200 miles to support Amare, a creative and bright boy from Ethiopia, to fund bladder surgery.

 Impact